SoukainaGd/streamlit-AI-Agent-Investigator/README.md

 # 🕵️‍♀️ AI Agent Investigator

+### 🔍 Overview

-**AI Agent Investigator** is a Streamlit-based multi-agent system that investigates companies for potential relationships with defense contractors, military suppliers, or activities related to geopolitical conflicts — such as the military invasion in **Gaza and the West Bank**.
+**AI Agent Investigator** is a Streamlit-based multi-agent OSINT system that investigates companies for potential relationships with defense contractors, military suppliers, or activities related to geopolitical conflicts — such as the military invasion in **Gaza and the West Bank**.

-It automates open-source intelligence (OSINT) research using AI agents that search, analyze, and verify publicly available information.
+It automates **open-source intelligence (OSINT)** research using AI agents that search, analyze, and verify publicly available information.

 ---

-## 🚀 Features

-- 🔍 **Automated OSINT Research** — Collects and summarizes public information about a given company.
-- 🤖 **Multi-Agent Architecture**
+### 🧩 What’s Included

+* Automated **OSINT research** using AI agents
-  - **Researcher Agent:** Finds and summarizes data from verified sources.
+* **Researcher Agent** → finds and summarizes verified public data
-  - **Verifier Agent:** Cross-checks claims against multiple primary sources and assigns confidence levels.
+* **Verifier Agent** → cross-checks claims and assigns confidence levels
-- 🌍 **Context Awareness** — Focus on military, defense, and geopolitical contexts (e.g., Gaza/West Bank).
+* Context focus on **defense, military, and geopolitical links**
-- 📄 **JSON Output** — Returns clean, structured findings with source citations.
+* Outputs results as structured **JSON**
-- 💾 **Download Results** — Export your investigation as a `.json` file.
+* Export findings as downloadable `.json` reports

 ---

+### ⚙️ How It Works

+1. The user enters a company name (e.g., `Nestlé`, `Microsoft`, `L’Oréal`).
+2. The **Researcher Agent** searches the web (via SerpAPI) for public reports and documents.
+3. The **Verifier Agent** checks evidence across multiple primary sources.
+4. The system generates structured claims and confidence scores.
+5. Results are displayed in Streamlit and can be downloaded as JSON.

+---

-## 🧠 Example Output
+### 🧠 Example Output

 ```json
 [